 Along with being co-artistic director of The Offshore Project and Actually Really, Ezra is also a member of The New Mystics, HYPERNOVA, The Murphy Lachow Company, The Maureen Whiting Company, and Saint Genet.

 Ezra Dickinson began dancing at the age of four, going on to study at Pacific Northwest Ballet for twelve years on full scholarship.
 Ezra earned his BFA in Dance with an emphasis in choreography from Cornish College of The Arts.
 While at Cornish, Ezra was the recipient of The Merce Cunningham Scholarship, The Kreielshimer Scholarship, and The President’s Scholarship in Dance.
 Velocity’s Made In Seattle program produced Ezra’s 2013 work Mother for you I made this, which continues to received widespread critical acclaim.
-Ezra’s newest performance gift for his mother entitled Psychic Radio Star, received NDP touring support and will be national touring in 2017-18.
+Ezra’s newest performance gift for his mother entitled Psychic Radio Star, received NDP touring support and will be nationally touring in 2018-19.

 There are some dancers you want to watch no matter what they are doing, Ezra Dickinson is one of them.